abnormalhare/Accui4004/docs/5_CPU-Instructions.md

 0b110 -> CM-RAM 2 & 3
 0b111 -> CM-RAM 1, 2, & 3
 ## Writing for the Assembler
-When writing for the assembler, all numbers are assumbed to be hexadecimal.
+When writing for the assembler (located in assembler/), all numbers are assumbed to be hexadecimal.
 This includes registers.
 For example, if you would like to load in the 12th register to the accumulator, you would write `LD C`
 Even though all values are automatically considered, hexadecimal, `$C`, `#$C`, and `0xC` are supported as well.
 Jumping to certain addresses in the assembler is admittedly confusing because I am dumb.
 When jumping to an address, say, running `JUN 020`, you can write `020:` to place code there.
 As long as this is at or greater than the program size up to this point, there is no issue, but if it *isn't*, the assembler will error.